-The study presented here is based on a report by Transparency Market Research (TMR), titled “District Cooling Market (Application - Residential, Commercial, and Industrial) - Global Industry Analysis, Size, Share, Growth Trends and Forecast 2016 - 2024.”
+This information is taken from the report published by Transparency Market Research, titled as “District Cooling Market - Global Industry Analysis, Size, Share, Growth Trends and Forecast 2016 - 2024.”

 - North America

 - Asia Pacific